 Another option is dataRoam’s European data sim card, that offers 4GB data within Europe for up to 60 days.

 You can also order a tourist sim card from the TIM website that you can collect from a TIM store.
-As of October 2019, the tourist sim card is 20euros + 10 euro fee for the sim card, for a 30-day sim card plan that includes 200 minutes, 15GB 4G Data, and unlimited chat on apps such as Facebook Messenger and Whatsapp.
+As of June 2022, the tourist sim card is 20euros, for a 30-day sim card plan that includes 200 minutes to Italy and abroad, and 15GB 4G data, and unlimited chat on apps such as Facebook Messenger and Whatsapp.

 Wikipedia contributors.
 (2019, October 19).
 List of mobile network operators of Europe.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 10:01, October 21, 2019, from https://en.wikipedia.org/w/index.php?title=List_of_mobile_network_operators_of_Europe&oldid=922092464